Guide, Updated 18 May 2026

 Is the highest-pass-rate UK driving test centre always the easiest for me?

-No. The highest-pass-rate centre nationally (Lerwick at 67.0 percent in 2024-25) is unreachable for almost every UK candidate.
+No. The headline-rankable top (Dorchester at 66.7 percent in 2024-25) is unreachable for most UK candidates outside the Dorset catchment.
 Picking the top entry on /rankings/easiest without checking commute and wait time produces unreachable answers.
 The right approach is to use the ranking as a sanity check (confirm your shortlist centre sits in the structurally easier half) rather than as a primary input.
 The 3-lever framework with /tools/pass-rate-finder generates the actually-useful answer.

 How much commute time is reasonable for a UK driving test on test day in 2026?

 90 minutes one way is the soft cap; 120 minutes is the hard cap.
-Above 90 minutes, candidate self-reported test-day stress rises sharply (62 percent of candidates report high stress at 60-90 minutes commute versus 22 percent at under 15 minutes).
-The stress penalty often cancels against the pass rate gain from a further centre.
-Below 90 minutes, the math typically favours travelling when the pass rate gap clears 6 percentage points.
+Above 90 minutes, test-day stress tends to rise sharply for many candidates, and that stress penalty often cancels against the pass rate gain from a further centre.
+Below 90 minutes, travelling typically makes sense when the pass rate gap clears 6 percentage points.
 Plan to arrive 20 to 25 minutes early to absorb traffic surprises; add this to your nominal commute time.

 How much does wait time matter when picking an easier UK driving test centre?